Due to You

 Frequently asked questions

-- What are the benefit cap amounts in 2026-27?
+What are the benefit cap amounts in 2026-27?

-- Outside London: £22,020 a year for couples and lone parents (£423.46 a week, £1,835 a month); £14,753 for a single person without children (£283.71 a week, £1,229.42 a month).
-Inside London (all 32 boroughs and the City): £25,323 a year for couples and lone parents (£486.98 a week, £2,110.25 a month); £16,967 for singles.
-These figures are unchanged from 2023-24 — the cap has been frozen for a third consecutive year.
+Outside Greater London: £22,020 a year for couples and lone parents (£423.46 a week, £1,835 a month); £14,753 for a single adult without children (£283.71 a week, £1,229.42 a month).
+Inside Greater London: £25,323 a year for couples and lone parents (£486.98 a week, £2,110.25 a month); £16,967 for single adults (£326.29 a week, £1,413.92 a month).
+These figures are unchanged for 2026/27.

-- Which benefits count towards the cap?
+Which benefits count towards the cap?

-- Which benefits are exempt?
+Which benefits are exempt?

-- What is the nine-month grace period?
+What is the nine-month grace period?

-- Can I ask the council for help if I am capped?
+Can I ask the council for help if I am capped?

-- Yes.
+Yes.
 Discretionary Housing Payment (DHP) is the main route.
 Councils can use DHP to cover the cap-shortfall in housing costs, and many councils prioritise cap-affected households.
 DHP is discretionary and time-limited, so it is not a long-term solution, but it can bridge the gap while you find work or gather medical evidence for a disability-based exemption.

-- Does the cap apply in all four nations?
+Does the cap apply in all four nations?

-- The cap applies UK-wide because UC, JSA, ESA, Child Benefit, and the linked benefits are reserved.
+The cap applies UK-wide because UC, JSA, ESA, Child Benefit, and the linked benefits are reserved.
 The inside-London cap only applies in the 32 London boroughs and the City of London; everywhere else in the UK uses the outside-London figure.
 Scotland mitigates some rent-side impacts through its bedroom-tax mitigation and Discretionary Housing Payment top-up, but the cap itself is not mitigated.

-- Will the cap be uprated in 2026-27?
+Will the cap be uprated in 2026-27?

 Not sure what applies to you?